 CBD is being investigated all over the world for many uses.
 However at this time, as the manufacturer of CBD products, we are not allowed to discuss that subject publicly nor we are not allowed to imply that CBD can be used for any specific treatment.

 CBD Oil for dogs is specially formulated for pets in mind.
 It allows for easy dosing and can be given to dogs in their food or with their favorite treat.
-There is zero THC and zero side effects and that means that pet parents don't have to worry about any type of “high” and they also do not have to worry about side effects.
+There are zero THC and zero side effects and that means that pet parents don't have to worry about any type of “high” and they also do not have to worry about side effects.
 There is really no downside to giving dogs CBD.
 Everything is very positive in that there are proven health benefits and no side effects.
 Many pet parents have seen improvements in the overall health of their dogs after a short period of time once they have begun taking CBD.
 Dogs that have liver disease or have liver damage can experience an improvement in their well-being after taking this product and pet parents can give it to them without worry.

 Final Thoughts On Denamarin For Dogs